 Provide the two things they need for survival.
 Homes and a yard full of plants that contain nectar and pollen.

 Don’t want to build your own?
 See the wealth of prebuilt selections below.

 Plenty of Products on the Market To Purchase

 If you don’t want to try your hand at building a home, buy one.
 I like the house that attaches to a building and are not left unstable and to hang in the wind.

 Will Other Bees Use the Same House?

 Yes, leafcutter bees will.
+Unless they are busy making nests under rocks.
 They are a little later in the season and your garden pollinators.